 The neighborhood is the present-day backdrop for the popular Stone Street Oyster Festival and home to a variety of restaurants, pubs and pizzerias.
 Whether permitting, tables are placed in the streets making it one of the few places in New York City that allows for drinking in the streets.
 With Lower Manhattan’s post-9/11 population resurgence, the Stone Street District is sure to maintain it’s popularity and rich history for years to come.

+Next, discover the permanent art installations in downtown Manhattan.
 All photographs by Steven Yavanian.